VAST-THE-DOGE/Tiles/README.md

 - make art for the menu and loading screen.
 - make a tile edit system.

+~2/15/2024
-{release a barely working testing version for testers to test}
+{release a barely working testing version for testers to test 0.1.0}

 - make art for more basic tiles.
   (mountains, forest, better shorelines, cliffs, and fields)